Bradshaw/spaceshipsin.space/sources/markdown/out/index.md

 If you're working on something weird, fun, thoughtful, or rebellious, please [get in touch](contact.html).
 I'd like to help you make that thing happen!

 ## Things
-Some things I'm particularly proud of being a part of
+Some things I'm particularly proud of being involved with

 ### void.garden [→](https://voidgarden.itch.io/)
 ![void.garden logo](voidgarden.700w.jpg)